ana-nobre/Data-Driven-Insights-for-Multinationals-Global-CO2-Emissions/README.md

 # 🌍 Data Insights: CO₂ Emissions by Country, Region, and Sector

 ## Introduction

+This project simulates a consultancy case at a **country-level granularity**.
+The analysis highlights how emissions differ across nations and regions, helping governments, international organizations, and multinational companies prioritize policies, investments, and ESG strategies.

 Climate change is not only an environmental challenge but also a strategic business and policy concern.
 Carbon dioxide (CO₂) emissions, as the main driver of global warming, directly impact economic stability, regulatory frameworks, corporate sustainability strategies, and long-term investment decisions.

-This project develops an interactive dashboard in Tableau/Power BI to track and analyze CO₂ emissions by country, region, and sector.
-The aim is to provide decision-makers, analysts, and stakeholders with clear insights into emission trends, sectoral contributions, and global disparities.
+This project develops an **interactive dashboard in Tableau/Power BI** to track and analyze CO₂ emissions by country, region, and sector.
+The goal is to provide decision-makers, analysts, and stakeholders with clear insights into emission trends, sectoral contributions, and global disparities.

-By leveraging this analysis, organizations and policymakers can benchmark performance, identify high-impact sectors, evaluate regional progress, and align strategies with global sustainability goals (e.g., Net Zero and ESG reporting).
+By leveraging this analysis, organizations and policymakers can benchmark performance, identify high-impact sectors, evaluate regional progress, and align strategies with global sustainability goals (e.g., Net Zero targets and ESG reporting).

 The dataset used comes from Kaggle:
 Dangi, S. (2024). *CO₂ Emissions across Countries, Regions and Sectors*.
 Kaggle.
 Available at: https://www.kaggle.com/datasets/shreyanshdangi/co-emissions-across-countries-regions-and-sectors

+Tableau public links:
+WIP

 ---